Non-split, alternating links bound unique Seifert surfaces in the 4-ball: Proof of Theorem

+Now suppose $d(S_1,S_2)\le 1$.
+We will prove that $\Sigma_1,\Sigma_2$ are isotopic rel.\ boundary in $B^4$ by inducting on the genus $g$ of $\Sigma_1, \Sigma_2$ -- although for convenience, we will phrase this as a condition on Euler characteristic, inducting on Euler characteristic decreasing from the maximum possible value of $1$.

-As a base case, suppose $g(F)=0$.
-Then $L$ is the unknot and each of $\Sigma_1,\Sigma_2$ is a disk bounded by $L$.
-It is a well-known consequence of the 3-dimensional Schoenflies theorem (see e.g.,\ discussion in \cite[Section 1.1]{hatcher_3m}) that $\Sigma_1,\Sigma_2$ are hence isotopic rel.\ boundary in $S^3$ (an even stronger consequence than claimed in Theorem \ref{thm:main}).
-Now suppose that the claim holds for non-split, alternating links of embedded genus strictly less than $g_e(L)$.
+If $\chi(\Sigma_i)=1$, then is a well-known consequence of the 3-dimensional Schoenflies theorem (see e.g.,\ discussion in \cite[Section 1.1]{hatcher_3m}) that the disks $\Sigma_1,\Sigma_2$ are isotopic rel.\ boundary in $S^3$ and hence in $B^4$.

+Now suppose that Lemma \ref{lem:distance1} holds for Seifert surfaces of Euler characteristic strictly greater than $\chi(\Sigma_i)$.
+If $d(S_1,S_2)=0$ then $\Sigma_1$ and $\Sigma_2$ are isotopic rel.\ boundary in $B^4$, so assume that $d(S_1,S_2)=1$.
+By Corollary \ref{cor:distance1}, we may apply an isotopy rel.\ boundary in $S^3$ to $S_1,S_2$ so that they have disjoint interior.
+Then $S_1\cup S_2$ is an embedded surface $F$ that is essential with respect to $L$.

-Let $\D$ be a reduced alternating diagram of $L$.
-By the Crossing Tube Lemma (Lemma \ref{C.T.L}), $F$ admits a standard tube above some crossing $c$ of $\D$.
-Consider bands $b_1, b_2$ that respectively lie in $\Sigma_1, \Sigma_2$ above $c$, as in the left of Figure \ref{fig:proof}.
-Fixing $L$, isotope $\Sigma_1$ and $\Sigma_2$ in a neighborhood of the standard tube to make $b_1, b_2$ agree, so that the interiors of $\Sigma_1,\Sigma_2$ intersect precisely at a band $b$ as in the center of Figure \ref{fig:proof}.
-Let $\Sigma'_i=\overline{\Sigma_i\setminus b}$ for each $i=1,2$.
-The boundary of these surfaces is a link $L'$ that admits a diagram $\D'$ obtained from $\D$ by smoothing the crossing $c$, respecting orientations (see right of Figure \ref{fig:proof}).
-Since $\D$ is reduced and alternating, $\D'$ is alternating and non-split.
-Then $L'$ is alternating and by Menasco \cite{menasco_closed_incompressible} is also non-split.
+Choose a reduced, alternating diagram $\D$ for $L$.
+Lemma \ref{C.T.L} implies that $F$ includes a standard tube over some crossing $c$ of $\D$ as in Figure \ref{fig:proof} (left).
+Fixing $L$, isotope $S_1$ and $S_2$ so that their interiors agree precisely at a band $b$ above $c$ as in Figure \ref{fig:proof} (center).
+Let $\D'$ be the diagram obtained by smoothing $\D$ at $c$, respecting orientations, and let $L'$ be the link described by $\D'$.
+Since $\D$ is alternating, non-split, and reduced, the smoothed diagram $\D'$ is alternating and non-split.

-\begin{claim} Each $\Sigma'_i$ is a minimal genus surface for $L'$. \end{claim} \begin{proof}[Proof of Claim \ref{claim:stillminimal}] By \cite{crowell_genus_alt_link,murasugi_genus_of_alt_knot}, applying Seifert's algorithm to an alternating, non-split diagram yields a minimal genus Seifert surface.
-(As remarked in Section \ref{sec:background}, the converse is false even for alternating links: a minimal genus Seifert surface for a non-split alternating link need not arise from Seifert's algorithm \cite{hirasawa_sakuma_minimal_genus}.)
-Let $S,S'$ be surfaces bounded by $L, L'$ obtained by applying Seifert's algorithm to $\D,\D'$, respectively.
-Since $\Sigma_i$ is minimal genus, we have $\chi(\Sigma_i)=\chi(S)$.
-Because $\D,\D'$ agree away from the crossing $c$ in $\D$, where $\D'$ has been smoothed, the surface $S$ is obtained from $S'$ by attaching a single band.
-Thus, $\chi(S')=\chi(S)+1=\chi(\Sigma_i)+1=\chi(\Sigma'_i)$.
-Since $S'$ is minimal genus, so is $\Sigma'_i$. \end{proof}